GMOD/Apollo/docs/Command_line.md

      -organism honeybee -username admin@webapollo.com -password admin_password
 ```

 This script can be used to delete all organism information including the annotations from it.

-You can also specify the
--featuresOnly flag to only remove the features from the organism.
+The -username and -password refer to the admin user, and they can also be specified via stdin instead of the command
+line if they are omitted.